Montana of 300

-Walter Anthony "Tony" Bradford (born March 3, 1989), better known by his stage name Montana of 300 (or simply Montana), is an American rapper, singer and songwriter from Chicago, Illinois.
-His debut studio album, Fire in the Church, was released on May 20, 2016.
-He is best known for his rap style, incorporating trap, R&B, and drill beats, while also making remixes to hit songs that, like his originals, often include religious subtext.
+Walter Anthony "Tony" Bradford (born March 3, 1989), better known by his stage name Montana of 300 (or simply Montana), is an American rapper, singer and songwriter from Peoria, Illinois.
+During high school, he formed the hip-hop group 300, alongside Talley of 300.
+His debut studio album, Fire in the Church (2016), entered the Billboard 200.
+His next four albums — Don't Doubt the God (2017), Pray 4 the Devil (2018), A Gun In The Teacher’s Desk (2018), and Views from the General's Helmet (2019) — were each released on May 20; the significance of the date is unknown.
+After several delays, his sixth album, Rap God (2022) was released and announced as his final.

-Since releasing Fire in the Church, Montana has committed to releasing an album every year on May 20.
-The significance of the date is unknown.
-His second album, Don't Doubt the God, was released on May 20, 2017, and his third album, Pray 4 the Devil, was released on May 20, 2018.
-His fourth album, A Gun In The Teacher’s Desk, was released on November 16, 2018, and on May 20, 2019, Montana would release his fifth album, Views from the General's Helmet.

-Montana has repeatedly announced that his sixth album, Rap God, would be his final solo release.
-After several delays dating back to 2019, the album was finally released on January 6, 2022.

 Early life

 Tony Bradford was born on March 3, 1989, in Chicago, Illinois.
 He has two brothers and three sisters.
 He started rapping at age 15, and grew up listening to artists such as Tupac, DMX, Lil Wayne, and Jay-Z. Both his parents suffered from serious substance abuse issues, his father from alcohol and his mother from crack cocaine.
 After witnessing his parents' struggles, Montana ceased using narcotics, not wanting to "fry his brain."

-In 2008, Montana, his friend from high school, Montelle Talley (known professionally as "Talley of 300"), as well as several others joined together to form the rap group "300".
+In 2008, Montana, his friend from high school, Montelle Talley (known professionally as "Talley of 300"), as well as several others joined to form the rap group "300".
 The name for the group was based on the movie of the same name, in which a group of 300 Spartans overcome more than 300,000 Persian Soldiers to hold on to their territory.
 Montana was particularly inspired by the line, "No Surrender, No Retreat, Only the hard, only the strong, Against all odds".

 Career

 In 2014, Montana released his first mixtape, titled Cursed with a Blessing.
 In September 2015, Montana made a cameo appearance in the popular television show, Empire.
 In December 2015, Montana and Talley of 300 released a collaborative mixtape titled Gunz and Roses.
 Staples of this tape included "FGE Cypher" and "Mf's Mad".

 On May 20, 2016, Montana released his debut studio album, titled Fire in the Church.
 The 18-track release, which only included features from his Fly Guy Entertainment labelmates and Kevin Gates, was lauded by XXL magazine for its "heat-seeking bars and thought-provoking metaphors".
 The album peaked at #95 on the Billboard 200.

 On February 10, 2017, Montana released a compilation album with his Fly Guy labelmates, titled No Surrender No Retreat.

+On February 11, 2025, it was announced that Montana was arrested on multiple charges; such as Criminal Trespassing, Domestic Battery, Resisting Arrest, and Theft.